Does Your Work Matter?

 A great OTMR process contributes to a healthy joint use program by building trust between all parties involved:

-• Safety and Reliability - pole owners are able to maintain their engineering and construction standards for all make ready, and still utilize their internal processes for all Complex work.
+Safety and Reliability - Pole owners can maintain their engineering and construction standards for all make ready, and still utilize their internal processes for all Complex work.
 They also review as-built documentation to ensure the construction process was performed to their safety and reliability standards.

 What's Coming